asig/cbmasm/README.md

 # cbmasm

+`cbmasm` is an assembler targeted primarily to the Commodore 128 that allows the programmer to switch between 8510 and Z80 assembly code in a single source file.
+It supports Commodore's `prg` format natively, but can also generate code for pretty much anything that uses a MOS6502 or Z80 CPU.

-`cbmasm` is an assembler for the Z80 and 6502 CPU family that supports local labels, macros, and conditional assembly.
+Besides that, it comes with all the features that you expect from a decent assembler: local labels, macros, as well as conditional assembly.

 ## Usage
 ```bash